mediaexmachina/mediadeepa/README.md

  - Or just take time to test the application and report the experience.

 If you have any questions, feel free to reach out via any contact method listed on [https://mexm.media](https://mexm.media).

+## End-to-end automatic tests

+In the project source repository, you will found some tools to end-to-ends (e2e) automatic tests, in order to check the application behavior with real video files.

+> These tests are optional during the run of classical automatic tests, and only concerns dev. operations.

+To run classical automatic tests, just run a `mvn test`.

+To run e2e tests, you will need `ffmpeg` and `bash`:

+ - Create video tests files on `.demo-media-files` with `bash create-demo-files.bash` (approx 230MB).
+ - Optionally run `bash create-long-demo-file.bash` to create a big test video file.
+ - Next, just run `mvn test`.

+E2e tests take time.
+They will produce temp files in `target` directory (`e2e*` directories).
+A simple `mvn clean` wipe them, else the e2e scripts can reuse old generated files and don't loose some time.

+E2e tests deeply checks all produced data from the application.

+## Releases

+On each `git tag`, a GitHub *Action* will make a DEB and a RPM package on [GitHub releases](https://github.com/mediaexmachina/mediadeepa/releases).

+This Action use [linux-springboot-packager](https://github.com/hdsdi3g/linux-springboot-packager) to generate this files.
+Free feel to read this project documentation.

+These packages are provided "as-it", as same for Mediadeepa.
+They are not signed.

 <h2 id="acknowledgments">🌹 Acknowledgments</h2>